discretize/discretize-guides/builds/elementalist/power-tempest/index.md

 - In <Skill name="Water Attunement"/>:
   - <Skill name="Shatterstone"/> (useful for <Condition name="Vulnerability"/>)

-Keep in mind that you can already switch to another attunement while casting those skills.

 When attuning back to <Skill name="Air Attunement"/>, you will have 5 seconds cooldown before you can use <Skill name="Overload Air"/> again.
 During this window you want to use your conjured weapons: